-Just ask anyone who invested in Harley-Davidson
+Just ask anyone who invested in Starbucks

 Hear me now

 In typical Lynchian fashion, I was a loyal Audible customer before I thought about the company as an investment.
-I commute to Fool HQ 30 minutes each way, and in 2000, I found that Audible's audio books not only made that time on the Capital Beltway fly by but also educated, amused, and enriched me in ways I would never have imagined.
+I commute to Fool HQ 30 minutes each way, and in 2000 I found that Audible's audio books not only made that time on the Capital Beltway fly by, but also educated, amused, and enriched me in ways I would never have imagined.

-When I first looked at the company as an investment possibility, the stock was trading for less than $1 per share, down from the $45 range after its 1999 IPO.
+When I looked at the company as an investment possibility, the stock was below $1 per share, down from the $45 range after its 1999 IPO.
 The business had never been profitable and was in danger of running out of money and closing its doors.
 It was too risky for me then, but I kept an eye on it.
 Over the months, things began to stabilize somewhat.
 Sales growth, after decelerating from 1999 through 2002, began accelerating again.
 The stock price doubled from its lows.
 There were still many obstacles to overcome, but -- because of the strength of the product, high inside ownership, and the dedication of Chairman and CEO Donald Katz -- I believed the company would get past the bad times and flourish.

 - After a period of decline, accelerating sales growth.

 - Strong price appreciation potential based on Tom's valuation method.

 - Underfollowed and unloved.